 Finally, faced with the conflicts shaking the planet, Minister Bibeau intends to fight for the protection of civilians and humanitarian workers.
 In the House of Commons and elsewhere, she ardently defends the importance of respecting humanitarian principles: humanism, neutrality, impartiality and independence.

-Minister Bibeau’s partner is Bernard Sévigny, Mayor of Sherbrooke.
+Minister Bibeau’s partner is Bernard Sévigny.
 She has an 18-year-old son, Mathieu.